astorDev/nist/dotnet/logging/docs/req-resp.md

 ![Best logs version](nist-starter-200.png)

-Although Microsoft.AspNetCore since .NET 6 provides an extensive http logging functionality out of the box there's still a few missing features.
-So instead we've used `Nist.Logs` nuget package.
-Here's the table summarizing feature list of the libraries:
+Although `Microsoft.AspNetCore` since .NET 6 provides an extensive http logging functionality out-of-the-box, there are still a few missing features.
+So instead we've used the `Nist.Logs` nuget package.
+Here's the table summarizing the feature list of the libraries:

 ```
 | Feature            | Microsoft.AspNetCore.HttpLogging     | Nist.Logs |